krisbradley/claude-session-finder/README.md

 [![requires fzf](https://img.shields.io/badge/requires-fzf-orange)](https://github.com/junegunn/fzf)

 An interactive terminal browser for your [Claude Code](https://claude.ai/code) sessions — fuzzy search, rich previews, one-key resume, and auto-generated AI summaries.
+Just a tool to find the session you're looking for, renders them all from your local session storage, launches it with `claude --resume [SESSION_ID]`

 ![Demo](demo.gif)